event-engine/docs/docs/news/2019-04-05_new_tutorial.md

 ## API Docs

-At the time of writing many API docs are still outdated.
+At the time of writing, many API docs are still outdated.
 You'll find a warning at the top of each page that still needs to be migrated.

 ## Immutable Objects